 3. The Editorial Board reserves the right to make adjustments to the paper in order to preserve the style of the journal.

-4. Authors should provide the information of the author who will receive correspondence, such as: full name, mailing address, e-mail, work institution, and phone number including country code.
+4. Authors should provide the next information: citation name (in the paper), ORCID, mailing address, e-mail, work institution, and phone number including country code.
 This contact author must have the consent from all authors for publishing the paper.

 5. The contact author is responsible for communicating with the journal and must include those who contributed as authors, to ensure that all authors agree with the contents of the paper and that all changes made (e.g. order of appearance for the authors, addition or deletion of authors) have been approved by each author.
 The contact author is also responsible for informing the co-authors on the state of the paper before and after publishing.
 The concept of author in the scientific publications is applied to those who write the original and, at the same time, contribute significantly to the research development.
 To be listed as author implies to accept public responsibility for the contents of the paper.